uzmaa29/Tasks-UIUX/Task-02-Responsive-Design-Implementation/README.md

 ##  Project Overview
 This project demonstrates the implementation of a responsive webpage designed to adapt seamlessly across different screen sizes.
 The page focuses on teaching front-end development fundamentals using HTML, CSS, and JavaScript.

-The layout is structured, clean, and suitable for learners of all levels, including students, professionals, and self-learners.

 ---

 ## Objective